Metropolitan Police Department of the District of Columbia: Line-of-duty deaths

-Since its establishment, 122 MPD officers have died in the line of duty.
-The most common causes of line-of-duty deaths among MPD officers have been gunfire (61), motorcycle crash (11), automobile crash (9), vehicular assault (7), and accidental gunfire (7).
+Since its establishment, 123 MPD officers have died in the line of duty.
+The most common causes of line-of-duty deaths among MPD officers have been gunfire (61), motorcycle crash (11), automobile crash (9), vehicular assault (7), and accidental gunfire (8).

 In popular culture

 The MPD has been featured in several novels, films, and television series.
 In these depictions it is often, but incorrectly, referred to as the "Metro" Police instead of the "Metropolitan" Police.
-There is a distinction, as the "Metro Police" is the commonly used name to refer to the police department of The Washington Metropolitan Area Transit Authority, a multi-jurisdictional agency (DC/Maryland/Virginia).
-The primary jurisdiction of the "Metro Police" is the metropolitan area subway (known as "The Metro") and the bus transit system whereas MPD has jurisdiction throughout Washington, D.C.
+There is a distinction, as the "Metro Police" is the commonly used name to refer to the police department of the Washington Metropolitan Area Transit Authority, a multi-jurisdictional transportation agency (DC/Maryland/Virginia).
+The primary jurisdiction of the "Metro Police" is the metropolitan area subway (known as "the Metro") and the bus transit system whereas MPD has jurisdiction throughout Washington, D.C.